lemotdesign/one-click-hugo-cms/site/content/_index.md

     effective pest control solutions for homeowners.
 Our mission is to protect your home from termite and pest damage while prioritizing the health and safety of your family.
-intro:
-  heading: Get expert advice & service
-  text: >-
-    Friendly professional technicians that will treat you and your home with respect.

-    Bugs can be scary; the pest control guy shouldn’t be!
 products:
   - image: img/illustrations-coffee.svg
     text: |-